MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticAppHealthDeviceModelPerformance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsAppHealthDeviceModelPerformance>`: The user experience analytics device model performance entity contains device model performance details.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthDeviceModelPerformance>: The user experience analytics device model performance entity contains device model performance details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[ActiveDeviceCount <Int32?>]`: The number of active devices for the model.
 Valid values -2147483648 to 2147483647
   - `[DeviceManufacturer <String>]`: The manufacturer name of the device.
   - `[DeviceModel <String>]`: The model name of the device.
-  - `[HealthStatus <String>]`: userExperienceAnalyticsHealthState
+  - `[HealthStatus <UserExperienceAnalyticsHealthState?>]`: userExperienceAnalyticsHealthState
   - `[MeanTimeToFailureInMinutes <Int32?>]`: The mean time to failure for the model device in minutes.
 Valid values -2147483648 to 2147483647
   - `[ModelAppHealthScore <Double?>]`: The app health score of the device model.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[ModelAppHealthStatus <String>]`: The overall app health status of the device model.

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementIdentity>: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: key: id of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: key: id of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: key: id of androidManagedStoreAppConfigurationSchema